Icon-Newsletter

-With the demand for more flexible learning opportunities increasing, distance learning in the Philippines has become the top option to keep the education system going.
-While some students have gotten used to this method of education, others are still struggling to cope.
-Now that in-person classes are expected to resume 100% this June 2022,[1] some parents have mixed emotions and are wondering what the best option is for their children.
+During the pandemic, the demand for flexible learning opportunities introduced students and their parents to distance learning in the Philippines.
+While some students thrived under this method of education, others struggled to cope.
+Now that most schools in the country have resumed in-person or hybrid classes, some parents still have mixed emotions and wonder what the best option is for their children.

 Should You Send Your Kids Back to School?

 The current issues in education in the Philippines are nothing to brush off.
 As a parent, you now have worries beyond figuring out how to finance your children’s education.
-Other than funds, you also have to think about things like what the best education method is for them—whether it’s in-person or virtual learning, or any other type of learning that’s out there.
+You also have to think about the best education method for them—in-person or virtual learning.

-If you’re not keen to send your kids back to school, try to read up on distance learning in the Philippines, its pros and cons, and the resources available to you so that you can decide if it’s the best education option for your kids in the new normal.
+If you’re not keen to send your kids back to school, read up on distance learning in the Philippines, its pros and cons, and the resources available.
+You can then decide if it’s the best education option for your kids in the new normal.

 distance learning in the Philippines - what is distance learning?

-The typical setup of distance learning in the Philippines involves modular learning to teach students certain desired competencies—with modular learning meaning a form of education that uses self-learning modules to let students learn at their own pace.[4]
-There are different advantages and disadvantages of modular learning in the Philippines, and they’re discussed further down below.
+The typical setup of distance learning in the Philippines involves modular learning.
+As the name suggests, the meaning of modular learning is a form of education with self-learning modules that lets students learn at their own pace.[2]
+The advantages and disadvantages of modular learning in the Philippines are discussed further down below.

-Also known as correspondence education, distance learning was originally targeted towards non-traditional learners such as full-time employees or those who couldn’t physically attend classroom lectures.
-But because of the growing demand for alternative learning arrangements, distance education now caters to almost everyone.
+Distance learning initially targeted non-traditional learners, such as full-time employees or those who couldn’t physically attend classroom lectures.
+But now, distance education caters to almost everyone.

-The effects of distance learning on students in the Philippines are polarizing—with some claiming this method leaves students behind because of poor implementation, and others saying that it’s the best way forward to the future of education.
+The effects of distance learning on students in the Philippines are polarizing—some claim this method leaves students behind because of poor implementation and others say it’s the best way forward to the future of education.

 distance learning in the Philippines - distance learning vs online learning vs homeschooling

-You may have read a lot of articles about online learning in the Philippines, but you’re still confused about what makes them different from distance learning and homeschooling.
-So here are three main differences to take note of:
+You may have read many articles about online learning in the Philippines.
+However, if you’re still confused about what differentiates them from distance learning and homeschooling, here are three main differences to note:

-Distance learning and online learning mainly differ in terms of location.
-In distance learning, the teacher and the learner are physically apart from each other due to location.
+Distance learning and online learning mainly differ in location.
+In distance learning, the teacher and the learner are physically apart due to location.

 Homeschooling is like distance learning.
-The only difference is that parents are involved in the assessment and development of lessons, which gives them the responsibility to interact with teachers once in a while.
+The only difference is that parents are involved in the assessment and development of lessons, which gives them the responsibility to interact with teachers occasionally.

 Online learning is part of a blended learning technique[6] that uses both digital and traditional modes of classroom interaction.